 In terms of flavor, we thought Iwatsuka Seika's Niigata Moist Rice Crackers had a sweet amazake flavor better suited for adults, and Kingodo's Olive Oil and Salt Rice Crackers (Herb and Vinegar) had a flavor that was a bit too Western for those looking for an authentic Japanese rice cracker experience.

-Those looking for a squishy mochi texture will like Iwatsuka Seika's Niigata Moist Okaki, while those looking for a crunchy okaki texture will enjoy their Inaka no Okaki (Salt).
+Those looking for a squishy mochi-like texture will like Iwatsuka Seika's Niigata Moist Okaki, while those looking for a crunchy okaki texture will enjoy their Inaka no Okaki (Salt).
 And if you've got a thing for sweet soy sauce?
 Give Muji's Soy Sauce Fried Rice Crackers a try.

 Some rice crackers had a flavor that didn't quite sit right with us, but maybe you'll think differently.
 We thought the sweet and powdery texture of Iwatsuka Seika's Aji Shirabe would satisfy those looking for something sweet but lacking for those seeking salt to balance it out.